 Cardiovascular disease is generally more common in people ages 65 years and older.
 In people with IBD, the risk appears to be increased most in younger people.

 IBD also appears to increase cardiovascular risk more in women than in men.

-Research suggests that people with IBD are also at greater risk of other chronic inflammatory conditions, such as psoriasis and rheumatoid arthritis.
-Scientists have independently linked many of these conditions to an increased risk of cardiovascular disease.
+Research suggests that people with IBD are also at greater risk of other chronic inflammatory conditions, such as psoriasis and

 More research is necessary to learn why people with UC have increased cardiovascular risk.
 Experts believe that chronic inflammation plays an important role.